bcgov/nr-broker-openshift-knox-retriever/README.md

 Use initContainer to get vault access wrapped token and envconsul in application to retrieve secrets for application

 # inital setup for secrets
-set secrets in the project of the namespace to hold role id and broker JWT
+Set secrets in the project of the namespace to hold role id and broker JWT

 # Images for containers
 initContainer- get vault wrap access token
+Image retrieve secrets in prod:
 ```
-image retrieve secrets in prod: ghcr.io/bcgov/nr-broker-openshift-knox-retriever/nr-broker-openshift-knox-retriever:v1.0.1
+ghcr.io/bcgov/nr-broker-openshift-knox-retriever/nr-broker-openshift-knox-retriever:v1.0.1
 ```
-Container- sample NestJS application use envconsul to access secrets in vault configured for nodejs-sample service
+Container- sample NestJS application use envconsul to access secrets in vault configured for nodejs-sample service Image for nest-app:

 ```
-image for nest-app: ghcr.io/bcgov/nr-broker-openshift-knox-retriever/nest-app:v1.0.1
+ghcr.io/bcgov/nr-broker-openshift-knox-retriever/nest-app:v1.0.1
 ```
 # How to re-use the nr-broker-openshift-knox-retriever image for existing application in OpenShift